Joker (2019) review header image

 Writers: Todd Phillips, Scott Silver

-Arthur Fleck (Joaquin Phoenix) is just a man trying to get by in Gotham City while dealing with his pseudobulbar affect, a condition that causes him to laugh at times uncontrollably.
-Working as a clown by day, with aspirations of one day being a stand-up comedian, he spends his nights caring for his ill mother (Frances Conroy) and watching his hero Murray Franklin’s (Robert De Niro) late night talk show.
-After being attacked by a gang of youths and losing his job, Arthur’s world quickly begins to unravel after an encounter with three men on a subway train.
+Arthur Fleck (Joaquin Phoenix) is just a man trying to get by in Gotham City while dealing with his pseudobulbar affect, a condition that causes him to laugh uncontrollably.
+Working as a clown by day, with aspirations of one day being a stand-up comedian, he spends his nights caring for his ill mother (Frances Conroy) and watching his hero Murray Franklin’s (Robert De Niro) late-night talk show.
+After being attacked by a gang of youths and losing his job, Arthur’s world quickly begins to unravel following an encounter with three men on a subway train.

-While there are have been a number of different origins stories for the Joker since his creation by created by Bill Finger, Bob Kane, and Jerry Robinson in 1940, Joker blazes its own path, taking only the failed stand-up comedian element from The Killing Joke, a frequently cited origin story written by Alan Moore and illustrated by Brian Bolland.
-The film owes more to films like The King of Comedy and Taxi Driver than it does to DC Comics, ensuring that it feels different to any comic book film we’ve seen so far.
-Which isn’t to say that the comic’s mythos is not part of the film as Thomas Wayne, father of Bruce, is a pivotal figure in this story.
+While there have been a number of different origin stories for the Joker since his creation by Bill Finger, Bob Kane, and Jerry Robinson in 1940, Joker blazes its own path, taking only the failed stand-up comedian element from The Killing Joke, the frequently cited origin story written by Alan Moore and illustrated by Brian Bolland.
+The film owes more to The King of Comedy and Taxi Driver than it does to DC Comics, ensuring it feels different from any comic-book film we’ve seen so far.
+That isn’t to say the comics’ mythos is absent — Thomas Wayne, father of Bruce, is a pivotal figure here.

-A major reason people have taken issue with this film is the unflattering depiction of mental health.
-Understandable, as we don’t really need another example of a mentally ill person killing people.
-While the film does imply that the blame can also be laid on those in power for not helping or ignoring the issue, and even outright says that this is the case several times, it is not a great look to villainize someone with mental health issues or to kind of position a serial killer as a sympathetic or celebrated figure.
+A major reason people have taken issue with this film is its unflattering depiction of mental health.
+Understandably, we don’t need another example of a mentally ill person killing people.
+While the film implies that blame can also be laid on those in power for failing to help — and even outright says this several times — it’s not a great look to villainize someone with mental health issues or to position a serial killer as a sympathetic or celebrated figure.

-Whatever your feelings about the movie as a whole, there can be little doubt that Joaquin Phoenix gives a stand out performance which Todd Phillips can only be grateful for as it is pretty much a one man show.
-Watching him on screen is unsettling and hard to look at, particularly with his shirt is off and his gaunt figure is most obvious, but you just can’t look away as he transforms from a sad, lonely, odd man to a true villain.
-His laugh is equal parts eerie, sad, funny and sinister.
-Just sitting in silence, you can see how damaged a person Arthur is, an impressive feat.
-Phoenix has ensured that he will be a strong choice for people to argue for in the debate for the best live-action depiction of the Joker with Jack Nicholson and Heath Ledger (Sorry Jared Leto).
+Whatever your feelings about the movie as a whole, there can be little doubt that Joaquin Phoenix gives a standout performance — something Todd Phillips can only be grateful for, as it’s pretty much a one-man show.
+Watching him is unsettling and hard, particularly when his shirt is off and his gaunt figure is most obvious, but you can’t look away as he transforms from a sad, lonely, odd man into a true villain.
+His laugh is equal parts eerie, sad, funny, and sinister.
+Even in silence, you can see how damaged Arthur is — an impressive feat.
+Phoenix has ensured he’ll be a strong contender in the debate for the best live-action depiction of the Joker alongside Jack Nicholson and Heath Ledger (sorry, Jared Leto).

-The supporting cast has very little to do with Phoenix dominating the film.
-Frances Conroy is good as Arthur’s frail mother who has her own mental health issues.
-Robert De Niro is solid as the late night host Murray Franklin but is a periphery figure until the climax of the film.
-Zazie Beetz is fine as Arthur’s love interest but is nothing more than a love interest and two-dimensional character, admittedly by design and for function.
+The supporting cast has very little to do, with Phoenix dominating the film.
+Frances Conroy is good as Arthur’s frail mother, who has her own mental-health issues.
+Robert De Niro is solid as late-night host Murray Franklin but remains a peripheral figure until the climax.
+Zazie Beetz is fine as Arthur’s neighbor and love interest but is little more than that — a two-dimensional character, admittedly by design and for function.

-It is clear that Todd Phillips was trying his hardest to make this as far aware in tone to the comedies he built his career on, like The Hangover and Road Trip.
-His solution: make it dark and grim, have a string heavy score to ramp up the tension and include a bunch of unnecessary slow motion shots, particularly of Phoenix dancing.
-For me, it comes off a little pretentious,being a little style over substance and the movie overall feeling like Oscar-bait.
-The film feels like it is good in spite of Phillips, not because of.
-The reveal involving Zazie Beetz character is a great example, better directors would have been more subtle but Phillips make entirely sure you understand what is going on.
+It’s clear that Todd Phillips was trying his hardest to get as far away in tone as possible from the comedies he built his career on, like The Hangover and Road Trip.
+His solution: make it dark and grim, add a string-heavy score to ramp up the tension, and include a bunch of unnecessary slow-motion shots — particularly of Phoenix dancing.
+For me, it comes off a little pretentious, a bit style-over-substance, with the movie overall feeling like Oscar bait.
+The film feels good in spite of Phillips, not because of him.
+The reveal involving Zazie Beetz’s character is a great example; better directors would have been more subtle, but Phillips makes entirely sure you understand what’s going on.

-If you are comfortable with seeing a character study of one of the most villainous characters of all time, then you should see this in cinemas to fully appreciate Joaquin Phoenix’s performance.
-Joker is going to be the most debated film of the year with everyone sure to ask: is this movie what we deserve?
+If you’re comfortable watching a character study of one of the most villainous figures in pop culture, you should see this in cinemas to fully appreciate Joaquin Phoenix’s performance.
+Joker is likely to be the most debated film of the year, with everyone sure to ask: is this movie what we deserve?